It’s really discouraging to see your aquarium efforts go to waste because of a single parasitic outbreak.

 I could not find any scientific data to support that claim, but, as a precaution, I only use it when needed.

+If you don’t like the smell of garlic, you can substitute it with Seachem’s Garlic Guard.
 Anyway, you could also add Selcon (see it on Amazon) to the meals, as it is a combination of vitamins, and Omega 3.

 Speaking of which, during my research I actually found this study which explains how Omega 3 could actually boost a fish’s immunity and resistance to external parasites.